sykeben/hellogame-binaries/README.md

 # "Hello, Game!"
 Binaries
 Binary distributions for my game "Hello, Game!"

-All releases can be found on the [releases](releases) page.
+You can look through the repo's source to find older releases or other content.
+For the real list of releases head to the [releases](releases) page.